clxytn/clxytn.github.io/_posts/2020-10-30-case-study-successful-implementation-of-police-radio-system.markdown

 layout: post
 title:  "Case Study: Successful Implementation Of Police Radio System"
 date:   2020-10-30 16:31:20 -0700
+description: "Our extensive radio frequency (RF) system design and project management experience combined with our strong technical skills and business knowledge enabled us to create the right system design using the right technology to meet the police department’s needs and expectations."
 ---
 We have been independent radio (wireless) communications consultants for almost 38 years.